preliminary draft, May 26, 2003 11:36 preliminary draft, May 26, 2003 11:36

 X macro

-\input has been redefined to look for flavored les
+\input has been redefined to look for flavored files

 first.
 This is actually very nice because you can

-use it to make different avors of text that does
+use it to make different flavors of text that does

 not belong in rubrics.
 For instance, suppose you